 Lieutenant-Colonel Pete Pyman, a distinguished Desert Rat veteran of the campaign, wrote: ‘The whole battleground was open negotiable desert, but large areas, sometimes flooded and intersected with wadis, sometimes strewn with boulders, scarred with hummocks, soft sand patches, and escarpments, greatly reduced the speed of the best cross-country vehicles.
 Mirage and heavy dust, created by continuous movement, always made friend extremely difficult to distinguish from foe, and wherever there was fighting, there was thick haze.’

-Patrick Delaforce is a military historian and author of Churchill’s Desert Rats (Pen & Sword).
+Patrick Delaforce, military historian and author of Churchill’s Desert Rats (Pen & Sword).